variantstudios/compasshighschool.org/pages/campus/index.md

 Classrooms, cafeterias, and hallways lined with lockers?

-Just like Compass High will not “act” like any school in Fort Collins, it won’t look like any school in town either.
+Just like Compass Community Collaborative will not “act” like any school in Fort Collins, it won’t look like any school in town either.
 Open, flexible spaces, and a kitchen for cooking healthy food will support our students, staff, and community partners.

 ![](/assets/images/versions/img-2126-copy---x----4032-3024x---.jpg)

-Colorado State University's Dr. Laura Malinin's &nbsp;senior interior design students helped us dream big and then local architects Bob and Laurie Davis created beautiful renderings to help you see what we see in our future school home:
+Colorado State University’s Dr. Laura Malinin’s &nbsp;senior interior design students helped us dream big and then local architects Bob and Laurie Davis created beautiful renderings to help you see what we see in our future school home:

 ![](/assets/images/versions/open-floor-plan-2-copy-2---x----1502-966x---.jpg)